Health for Dairy Cows | 2 Mers Seas Zeeën

 Common challenge

 Animal diseases such as Cryptosporidiosis can also pose a threat to human health.
 Human outbreaks can occur from water collected in areas contaminated by bovine stools.
 In cattle farms, this common illness is difficult to control without good breeding practices, efficient detection tools or effective pharmaceuticals.
-Young infected animals spread millions of parasites a day and show stunted growth.
+Young, infected animals spread millions of parasites a day and show stunted growth.
 This disease leads to a higher mortality rate, which further threaten the economic viability of a sector which already faces frequent crises.
-By reducing the impact of cryptosporidiosis in farms, our project aims to increase farm productivity in a number of different countries, making these businesses more efficient and successful, with a lower impact on human health.
-For this purpose, this project aims to provide pilot farms, detection tools and technological devices that can accelerate the discovery of new drugs at the lowest possible cost.
+By reducing the impact of cryptosporidiosis in farms, H4DC aimed to increase farm productivity in a number of different countries, making these businesses more efficient and successful, with a lower impact on human health.
+For this purpose, the project sought to provide pilot farms, detection tools and technological devices that can accelerate the discovery of new drugs at the lowest possible cost.
+No vaccine or drug was available in Europe for animal or human treatment.
+The molecules with antiparasitic effects have been proven toxic for younglings.
+Finding new molecules has been hindered by the lack of automated and standardized tools that can study the drug’s impact on a complete parasite’s life cycle.

 Main Achievements